Stablecoin payment intents API guide

-A merchant guide to payment intents for stablecoin checkout, covering when to use them, what the customer sees, what order data to keep visible, and how to know a payment is complete.
+See when payment intents help stablecoin checkout, what the customer sees, what order data stays visible, and how a business knows a payment is complete.

 Why payment intents beat ad-hoc wallet collection

-Manual wallet address collection forces buyers and staff to infer too much: which order the money belongs to, whether the amount is right, and what should happen after payment.
+Collecting through a one-off wallet address forces everyone to infer too much: which order the money belongs to, whether the amount is right, and what should happen after payment.

 A payment intent gives each checkout a clear payment record before the buyer opens a wallet.
 That record can hold the amount, currency, order reference, accepted token set, checkout status, and expiry in one place.